RayKilburg/image-shrink-electron2/README.md

 # image-shrink-electron2

-- Image Shrink is an built to optimize the file size of jpg and png images
+- Image Shrink is an app built to optimize the file size of jpg and png images
+- Image Shrink will shrink the file size of your photos with little to no loss of image quality
 - This App was built with Electron Js

 <br>